co-log/co-log/README.md

 ## Benchmarks

 `co-log` is compared with basic functions like `putStrLn`.
 Since IO overhead is big enough, every benchmark dumps 10K messages to output.
-If benchmark name doesn't contain `Message` then this benchmark simply dumps string `"message"` to output, otherwise it works with `Message` data type from the `co-log` library.
+If a benchmark's name doesn't contain `Message` then this benchmark simply dumps the string `"message"` to output, otherwise it works with the `Message` data type from the `co-log` library.

 To run benchmarks, use the following command: